mohfat96/Moaqeet/docs/readme.md

 # Help and Support
  To know how to use the program, you can use the help tab at the top right corner of the screen after running the program.
- I will commit a user manual and developer manual to the respository in the near future. for support you can contact me at
+ That been said, I will commit a user manual and developer manual to the respository in the near future.

+ for support you can contact me at
  ```
  mohammad@alkhufash.com